Marx Lane

 Contents of this web site may not be reproduced or duplicated for use on the Internet or for commercial purposes without permission by Eric Johns.

 This web site was created in late 2007, providing information about Marx wild west playset figures on a single web page.
-It now consists of close to 50 web pages, with information on figures, structures, terrain pieces, and small accessories from playsets of many different themes.
+It now consists of about 60 web pages, with information on figures, structures, terrain pieces, and small accessories from playsets of many different themes.
 It also has indexes for Playset Magazine and PFPC magazine.
 I will continue to update these pages as I obtain more information and photos.
-If you have anything to add to these pages or suggestions to make them better, please e-mail me at ericjohns@roadrunner.com.
+If you have anything to add to these pages or suggestions to make them better, please e-mail me at info@marxwildwest.com.
 I will be glad to attribute contributions to you.
 And if you have questions or comments, I am always glad to hear from you!
+As some of you have noticed, however, I am not always good at replying to e-mail; you might have to kick me three or four times before I get back to you.
+Sorry, but I am 1) busy and 2) a champion procrastinator.
+Feel free to persist!

-Click on the category to move to the section.
+Click on the category below to move to the section.

 This Page